 - Proverbs 27:1

 Some things we put off to no great harm: buying the new shirt; trying out a great Mexican restaurant; getting a haircut.
-Some things left undone could change the course of human history (for example Lincoln put off going to the theatre until the next evening) or worse still, some things put off could change the direction of our eternal lives.
+Some things left undone could change the course of human history (for example, has Abraham Lincoln put off going to the theatre until the next evening) or worse still, some things put off could change the direction of our eternal lives.

-Such a poignant moment appears in Acts 24 where Felix, the governor, was listening to Paul, his prisoner, preach the gospel:
+Such a poignant moment appears in Acts 24 where Felix, the governor, was listening to Paul, his prisoner, preach the gospel.
+Luke writes the following:

 24But some days later Felix arrived with Drusilla, his wife who was a Jewess, and sent for Paul and heard him speak about faith in Christ Jesus.
 25But as he was discussing righteousness, self-control and the judgment to come, Felix became frightened and said, "Go away for the present, and when I find time I will summon you."